 - What to wear on a Mediterranean cruise (cruise ship & ports)

-- Weather to wear on a Mediterranean cruise (Summer, Spring, Fall & Winter)
+- What to wear on a Mediterranean cruise (Summer, Spring, Fall & Winter)

 - What items to pack for a Mediterranean cruise (cruise & travel essentials)